 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a super-realistic flight simulator, a super-unrealistic duck simulator, another Q*bert-style climber, an Adventure Time rhythm game, and an action-RPG from Ubisoft.
+Today we've got a unique radial puzzle game, a zombie-killing side-scroller, an interesting touch-based dungeon crawler, an old-school hack-and-slash platformer, and a Walking Dead tactical game.
 Read More

 If you've been eying the Nexus 6P but haven't been able to pick it up due to supply constraints, now may be the time to do it.
 The following 6 configurations are no longer listed as Sold Out on the U.S. Google Store:

 I had the opportunity a couple of years ago to review the V5PF (Play-Fi) Wireless Speaker from Wren.
 The sound quality was absolutely immaculate, and everything about the physical product more than justified its fairly high price tag.
 The one unfortunate dark spot in the nearly perfect experience came from software – an Android app built by DTS to run its proprietary Play-Fi protocol.
 It was ugly, amateurish, and unreliable.
 Two years have passed, and Wren has released the V5US, a new model that not only fixes some minor issues from previous products, but it also combines the features of its three existing variants to produce a single speaker with support for Play-Fi, AirPlay, and Bluetooth.
 Read More